Humour, Popular Culture, Trivia, Etc.

 At the age of 12, she won the famous Montreyowl competition by a whisker.
 In her spare time she learned languages (e.g. Siamese, Burmese, Russian Blue) and caught flies for the Detroit Tigers.

-Dedications: The book has two dedications involving three persons (p. [v]).
+Dedications: The book has two dedications involving three people (p. [v]).
 The first one, to Frank Holliday and Norman P. Gentieu, reads “sine quibus non talis liber”, which translates as “without whom this book would not have existed”.
 The second one, to Nicolas Slonimsky, reads “sine quo non tale sæculum”, which means “without whom this century would not have existed” (in Rapoport’s words, Slonimsky was “a creator of the 20th century”).

 Final inscription: